tesselode/nata/readme.md

 ```lua
 pool:sort(f)
 ```
 Sorts the entities according to the function `f`.
-This works just like `table.sort`.
+This works just like Lua's `table.sort`.

 ### Removing entities
 ```lua